-3. See your advisor at least once a semester to plan your schedule of coursework,
+3. See your advisor at least once a semester to plan your schedule of coursework and

 5. Keep current on academic policies, procedures, and requirements by reviewing the

-current Undergraduate Bulletin, Schedule of Classes, and degree plans.
+Undergraduate Catalog, schedule of classes, and degree plans.

 The academic advisor has responsibilities as well.